preference toml

 end

-TOML tends to be the least annoying of the bunch for human editing.
+toml tends to be the least annoying of the bunch for human editing.

 Empirical Mapping

-Several primary results line up with this pattern.
+several primary results line up with this pattern.

 - Constitutional AI showed that a list of explicit principles can drive critique, revision, and preference modeling with far fewer human labels.